Theft by Extortion & Blackmail

 - Perform an act that serves no benefit to you but would hurt another person's reputation, health or business

 Assuming your actions establish the elements of a Grand Larceny by Extortion, prosecutors have the ability to present your case to a Grand Jury.
 If they do so, and you are indicted by that body, state prison is a very real concern.
-Because of this, if you are the target of an Extortion investigation or you have been arrested for the same, it is imperative to get legal counsel experienced in the crime of Extortion.
+Because of this, if you are the target of an Extortion investigation or you have been arrested for the same, it is imperative to get legal counsel experienced in these crimes from a New York Extortion lawyer.
 One of Crotty Saland PC's founding criminal lawyers, Jeremy Saland, not only was the lead prosecutor in the Manhattan District Attorneys Office Extortion investigation and indictment involving the NBA's Carmelo Anthony, but various media outlets sought Mr. Saland's opinion and insight in the David Letterman Extortion case as well.